 10.5 Please note this Event is open to wheelchair users and all participants should be vigilant so as to avoid contact with any wheelchair or its user

-11.1 By agreeing to our Terms and Conditions, the Participant’s parent/guardian agrees to the Organiser storing their and the Participant’s personal information and using this information for the purpose of organising the Event.
-Personal data will not be used for marketing purposes unless marketing consent received.
+11.1 The Participant/Accompanying Adult/Parent or Guardian agrees to the Organiser storing the Participant/Accompanying Adult/Parent or Guardian’s personal information and using this information for the purpose of organising the Event.

-11.2 In compliance with the General Data Protection Regulation (GDPR) the Participants parent/guardian has the right of access to his/her personal records held on the Organiser’s computer.
-By agreeing to our Terms and Conditions, in order to send the Participant a race pack and fundraising pack (if requested), and produce his/her race results, the Participants parent/guardian authorises the Organiser to release personal details (including his/her full name, address & e-mail address) to the pack provider, charity (if applicable), any official photograph company and timing results company.
-The Participant also authorises the Organiser to disclose his/her information for medical purposes on the day of the Event.
-All Run For All third party providers adhere to GDPR and will not use third party data for marketing purposes unless consent has been received.
+11.2 In compliance with the Data Protection Act 1998 The Participant/Accompanying Adult/Parent or Guardian has the right of access to their personal records held on the Organiser’s computer.
+In order to send the Participant a race pack and fundraising pack (if requested), and produce his/her race results, The Participant/Accompanying Adult/Parent or Guardian authorises the Organiser to release personal details (including the Participant’s full name and address) to the pack provider, charity (if applicable) and any official photograph company.
+The Participant/Accompanying Adult/Parent or Guardian also authorises the Organiser to disclose the Participant’s information for medical purposes on the day of the Event.

 12. Mailing lists

-By agreeing consent the Participant/parent/guardian agrees that such information may also be given to other carefully screened organisations working with the Organiser to deliver the Event.
-If the Participant/parent/guardian does not wish to receive any marketing information they can indicate this on the entry form by not selecting the opt in option.
-The Participant/parent/guardian is able to unsubscribe to these communications at any time.
+12.1 The Participant/Accompanying Adult/Parent or Guardian’s name will be added to the Organiser’s mailing list so that the Organiser can keep the Participant/Accompanying Adult/Parent or Guardian informed about other events of the Organiser.
+The Participant/Accompanying Adult/Parent or Guardian agrees that such information may also be given to other carefully screened organisations working with the Organiser to deliver this or other events in which the Organiser is in some way involved or concerned.
+If the Participant/Accompanying Adult/Parent or Guardian does not wish (or does not wish the Participant) to receive any marketing information they can indicate this on the entry form.
+The Participant/Accompanying Adult/Parent or Guardian is able to unsubscribe to these communications at any time.

 13. Use of image: